Stock events for Electronic Arts, Inc. (EA)

 Ownership

-Electronic Arts Inc. is largely dominated by institutional investors, who collectively own between 90.23% and 96.56% of the company's shares.
-Retail investors hold roughly 2.75%, and company insiders own about 1.88%.
-Major institutional owners of Electronic Arts include Vanguard Group Inc., BlackRock, Inc., Public Investment Fund (PIF), State Street Corp (State Street Global Advisors, Inc.), Capital International Investors and Geode Capital Management, LLC.
-The Public Investment Fund is part of the consortium acquiring Electronic Arts.
+Electronic Arts is predominantly owned by institutional investors, holding approximately 95.36% of the company's shares as of late 2025.
+Retail investors account for roughly 2.75% of ownership, and company insiders own about 1.88%.
+Major institutional shareholders include Vanguard Group Inc., BlackRock, Inc., Public Investment Fund (PIF), State Street Corp, Capital International Investors and Geode Capital Management, LLC.
+The Public Investment Fund is set to become the majority investor in the company's pending acquisition.

 Ask Our Expert AI Analyst